Our weekly cleaning schedule will help you stay on top of the most important areas to clean each week so you can relax and enjoy your family.

 But first, create a cleaning routine

-The only way to accomplish a good cleaning routine is to make it a part of your every day habits.
+You accomplish a good cleaning routine by making it a part of your everyday habits.

-If your children are old enough, I definitely agree with letting them become part of this daily habit.
+If your children are old enough, let them become part of this daily habit.
 You’ll be surprised how much help they can be with a good cleaning routine!

 Read: How To Create Family Routines That Work – Without The Stress